 Mortgage interest is recognized in the statement of comprehensive income using the effective interest method.
-Other income is recognized as earned.

-Referral fees
+Referral fee

 Referral fees are paid in connection with raising of limited partnership capital.
 The fees are amortized over the period that early redemption fees are charged.
 The amount not yet amortized is recognized as a deduction from equity.